Ebuube/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 [6-max_integer.py](./6-max_integer.py): This module contains a function that finds the maximum integer in a list.
 Its testfile is [6_max_integer_test.py](./tests/6_max_integer_test.py).
 The test file is written for unittest

+[100-matrix_mul.py](./100-matrix_mul.py): This module contains a function that multiplies two matrices